 Two days later I was heartbroken to watch Mrs. Matter pace the teacher’s parking lot, helpless as Coach Little changed her flat tire.
 She twisted her hands together then too, seemingly forgetting that those same hands, slim and very pale, would occasionally hold homemade model atoms, each only a confusing mass of red and green gumballs before she explained the differences between protons and neutrons and delved deep into the strange world of ions and the mysteries of the electron cloud.

-Other things-her hidden peculiarities that few others noticed- soon began playing on my nerves.
-There was the bottle of laxatives (Pedia-Lax tablets, the dieting girl’s best friend) she kept in her top desk drawer, ones she chewed like Sweetarts as she taught.
-It burned me the way she always caught her reflection in windows and mirrors, invariably adjusting her hair, patting down any loose strands.
-And she’d flirt too, with Coach Gillis, batting her eyes at him while his wife struggled to corral their three kids into a ratty looking Isuzu Rodeo.
+Other things-her hidden peculiarities that seem so obvious now- soon began playing on my nerves.
+There was the bottle of laxatives (Pedia-Lax tablets, a dieting girl’s best friend) she kept in her top desk drawer, ones she chewed like Sweetarts as she taught.
+And it burned me the way she always caught her reflection in windows and mirrors, invariably adjusting her hair, patting down any loose strands.
+She’d flirt too (from what I know her estranged husband still hasn’t granted her a divorce) with Coach Gillis, batting her eyes at him while his wife struggled to corral their three kids into a ratty looking Isuzu Rodeo.

 It’s not gas.
 I thought.
 My certainty would’ve made Elizabeth Stanton and Gloria Steinem proud.
 That’s not the right smell.
 Not even close.
 Mrs. Matter’s voice pawed at my ears, leaving bloodless lacerations of annoyance.
 I looked her over one last time, studying the quivering pink lips and pale cheeks.
 Her nails were painted light blue, and at one time in her life, she’d made the mistake of getting a small nautical star tattoo in the nape of her left thumb and forefinger.
 Why don’t you get it together?

 I took a seat beside Pen and waited.